TeamMacLean/PD_PRO_1499_06122021_PRM2/README.md

   * 27-01-2023 [CJ]
   MS1 heatmap for select pathways.

+  * 20-03-2023 [CJ]
+  Barplots for selected peptides from the MS1 dataset.

   ## TODO

-  - [ ] Re-organise directories for input files and output files.
+  - [x] Re-organise directories for input files and output files >> project now contains directories for data, results, and graphics.